diogotcorreia/master-thesis/docs/content/ch02-background.typ

 as a child process.
-Additionally, the contents of the `sys.path` list can be directly manipulated using class pollution as well, which achieves the same goal as modifying `PYTHONPATH` for the current program, as shown by @code:gadget-pythonpath-hijack.
+Additionally, the contents of the `sys.path` list can be directly manipulated using class pollution as well, which achieves the same goal as modifying `PYTHONPATH` for the current process, as shown by @code:gadget-pythonpath-hijack.
-As for `COMSPEC`, it is only useful on Windows, where it can be used to achieve
+As for `COMSPEC`, it is only useful on Windows systems, where it can be used to achieve
 @rce when a call to `subprocess.Popen` is made @pp-python-blog.

 #figure(caption: [Hijacking of Python's import path